codebyyoussef/String-Library/README.md

 * Split a string into words using custom delimiters.
 * Joining Strings: Merge an array or vector of strings with a custom delimiter.
 * Replace specific substrings in a string (with or without case sensitivity).
-* Remove punctuation characters from strings
+* Remove punctuation characters from strings.
+* Check if a string has valid spacing.

 ## Usage:
 Here's an example of how to use the StringLib class: